adgut1509/19.12.-Homework/index.md

 1. Add at least one keyword.
 To do it, click on the keyword that you want to add in the drop-down menu in the *Keywords* section.
 2. In the *Author or Affiliation* section, write your name or the name of the institution you are affiliated with.

-Here you can also set the minimum and maximum duration of your study and give it a description.
+Here, you can also set the minimum and maximum duration of your study and give it a description.
 However, that is not obligatory.

 ![](images/51515.png)